 In 2014, IDC estimated the world was creating 4.4 zettabytes (or 4.4 trillion gigabytes) of data per annum.
 IDC predicts by 2020 this number will climb to 44 zettabytes per annum.
+This proliferation of data comes with the added challenge of finding secure, cost-effective cloud storage.

 Inside your business, you’ll see data growth in the form of unstructured data, like documents, e-mail and the ever-growing list of digital communications taking place across instant messaging platforms sanctioned by your IT policy.